parksanghun/jekyll-now/_posts/2016/2016-9-5-GoogleAuthenticator.md

 ## [HOTP(HMAC-based One-time Password Algorithm)](https://en.wikipedia.org/wiki/HMAC-based_One-time_Password_Algorithm)
 HOTP is an HMAC-based one-time password (OTP) algorithm.
 It is a cornerstone of Initiative For Open Authentication (OATH).

+>### Definition

+Let:

+- K be a secret key
+- C be a counter
+- HMAC(K,C) = SHA1(K ⊕ 0x5c5c… ∥ SHA1(K ⊕ 0x3636… ∥ C)) with ⊕ as XOR, ∥ as concatenation, for more details see HMAC (C is the message)
+- Truncate be a function that selects 4 bytes from the result of the HMAC in a defined manner

+Then HOTP(K,C) is mathematically defined by

+HOTP(K,C) = Truncate(HMAC(K,C)) & 0x7FFFFFFF
+The mask 0x7FFFFFFF sets the result's most significant bit to zero.
+This avoids problems if the result is interpreted as a signed number as some processors do.[1]

+For HOTP to be useful for an individual to input to a system, the result must be converted into a HOTP value, a 6–8 digits number that is implementation dependent.

+HOTP-Value = HOTP(K,C) mod 10d, where d is the desired number of digits

 ## [SHA-1(Secure Hash Algorithm 1)](https://en.wikipedia.org/wiki/SHA-1)
 In cryptography, SHA-1 (Secure Hash Algorithm 1) is a cryptographic hash function designed by the United States National Security Agency and is a U.S. Federal Information Processing Standard published by the United States NIST.[2]
 SHA-1 produces a 160-bit (20-byte) hash value known as a message digest.
 A SHA-1 hash value is typically rendered as a hexadecimal number, 40 digits long.